$440,805Average Value$165Average Price per Sq Ft30Homes For Sale

 Jersey Village Demographics and Home Trends

-On average, homes in Jersey Village, Houston sell after 54 days on the market compared to the national average of 70 days.
-The median sale price for homes in Jersey Village, Houston over the last 12 months is $475,000, up 17% from the median home sale price over the previous 12 months.
+On average, homes in Jersey Village, Houston sell after 37 days on the market compared to the national average of 52 days.
+The median sale price for homes in Jersey Village, Houston over the last 12 months is $405,000, consistent with the median home sale price over the previous 12 months.

 *ALL BEDROOMS DOWN* Lovely 1.5-story, 4/3.5/2 home on a captivating tree-lined street in the heart of Jersey Village.
 Home offers 2-owner's suites w/ private ensuite baths.
 Roof (2021), Energy efficient double pane windows (2018), Electrical panel (2024), LVP flooring (2023), Carpet (2025), Quartz countertops & fixtures in kitchen & all baths (2023), Fence (2023), Copper plumbing, & MORE.
 True

-Stunning 4-bedroom, 3-bath single story home featuring a flexible floor plan with a dedicated dining/flex room and a desirable split plan.
-One bedroom and full bath near the entry, ideal for guests or a home office.
-The open-concept kitchen boasts granite countertops, stainless steel appliances, a spacious island, and ample cabinet space.
+Sought-after gated community of The Enclave at Castlebridge!
+Stunning single story home featuring a flexible floor plan with a dedicated dining/flex room and a desirable split plan.
+Front bed/bath ideal for guests or a home office.
+The open-concept island kitchen boasts granite countertops, stainless steel appliances, and ample cabinet space.
 The expansive living area flows seamlessly into the

 Just north of downtown Houston, Kessler Jersey Village is an apartment community that offers a truly unique residential experience.
 With a variety of luxury one-, two-, three-, and four-bedroom apartment homes filled with premium amenities, it's easy to see why Kessler Jersey Village is a top pick for apartment dwellers.
 Here you'll find crown molding, luxury fireplaces, private patios and